Mychal Judge: September 11 attacks

 Judge's memorial inscription:"FR.
 MYCHAL JUDGEMAY 11, 1933 – SEPTEMBER 11, 2001Lord, Take me where you want me to go, Let me meet who you want me to meet, Tell me what you want me to say and Keep me out of your way.

-On September 11, 2001, upon learning that the World Trade Center had been hit by the first of two jetliners, Judge rushed to the site.
-He was met by Rudolph Giuliani, the Mayor of New York City, who asked him to pray for the city and its victims.
+On September 11, 2001, after learning that the World Trade Center had been hit by the first of two jetliners, Judge rushed to the site.
+He was met by Rudy Giuliani, the Mayor of New York City, who asked him to pray for the city and its victims.
 Judge prayed over bodies lying on the streets, then entered the lobby of the North Tower, where an emergency command post had been organized.
 There he continued offering aid and prayers for the rescuers, the injured, and the dead.

 Judge died when debris from the South Tower was ejected into the lobby of the North Tower during the collapse of the World Trade Center.
-This image of the South Tower was photographed nine days before Judge's death.
+This image of the South Tower was photographed nine days before the attacks occurred.

-When the neighboring South Tower collapsed at 9:59 a.m., debris went flying through the North Tower lobby, killing many inside.
-Judge died at this moment, too, struck and killed by the debris.
+When the neighboring South Tower collapsed at 9:59 a.m., debris flew through the North Tower lobby, killing many inside.
+Judge died at this moment, struck and killed by the debris.
 According to a later interview with 1st Battalion Chief Joseph Pfeifer, it was initially believed that he had suffered a heart attack.
-In the moment before his death, Judge was repeatedly praying aloud, "Jesus, please end this right now!
+In the moments before his death, Judge was repeatedly praying aloud, "Jesus, please end this right now!
 God, please end this!", according to Judge's biographer and New York Daily News columnist Michael Daly.